Remaster Star Trek: DS9 and Voyager in high definition

 This call to action is more than aesthetic; it supports inclusivity by suggesting additional audio descriptions and remastered soundtracks.
 In our embrace of modern technology, let's ensure that the vision of Star Trek's creators from decades ago is realized in its entirety today.

-Join me in urging Paramount to prioritize a high-definition remaster of Star Trek: Deep Space Nine and Voyager.
-Let's unlock their full brilliance for both longstanding fans and new generations alike.
-Sign the petition and help bridge the past and future of Star Trek.
+Please, join me in urging Paramount to prioritize a high-definition remaster of Star Trek: Deep Space Nine and Voyager.

 The Issue